- Search for a Leaflet

 Other side-effects you need to know about

-- Your child may get stomach pain or feel sick (nausea), dizzy or drowsy (sleepy).
+- Your child may get stomach pains or feel sick (nausea), dizzy or drowsy (sleepy).
 Your child may be unsteady.

 - Their behaviour may also change, and they may become moody or seem nervous and find it difficult to concentrate.
 Their sleep may be disturbed.